lfparizzi/DigiStrike/WebHookinWIFI-PassV2/README.txt

-Grabs wifi passwords stored in computer
+Grabs wifi passwords stored in computer and sends them via WebHook (https://webhook.site/).
+Make sure to change the WebHook Uri in the code.